tdegeus/cppmat/README.md

 >   *Warning*
 >
 >   On the Python side all 2nd-order tensors (`tensor::tensor2`, `tensor::tensor2s`, and `tensor::tensor2d`) are the same rank 2 NumPy-array.
-This means that when a function with has `tensor::tensor2s` as argument, the matrix is symmetrized; while when it has an argument `tensor::tensor2d` only the diagonal is considered.
+This means that when a function with has `tensor::tensor2s` as argument, the upper-diagonal part is read; while when it has an argument `tensor::tensor2d` only the diagonal is considered.
+You can ask `cppmat` to check for this, by omitting the `NDEBUG` compiler flag (this enables several assertions, so it may cost you some efficiency).
 >
 >   **This requires extra attention as information might be lost.
 To optimize for speed and flexibility no checks are performed!**